-For clients in our RWM Co-Pilot advisory model, we charge 1% for the assets under management with a minimum of $85/month, billed in arrears.
+For clients in our RWM Co-Pilot advisory model, we charge 1% for the assets under management, billed quarterly in arrears.
 A client with $150,000 would pay $1,500/year.
 This fee covers trading charges, and custody charges from our custodian Betterment.
 The fees for the investment funds themselves are around 0.25% blended, which RWM receives none of, and are in addition to RWM’s fees.

 See our RWM Co-Pilot Page for more information about fees.

 For clients in our traditional investment advisory model we use Charles Schwab as the custodian, and we charge a blended advisory fee: 1% for the assets under management up to $1 million, then 0.75% from $1M-$3M, then 0.5% from $3M-$5M, and then 0.25% above $5M.
 The example shows a client’s blended advisory fee with $1.25 million in assets ($1M at 1%, and $250,000 at 0.75%).
 The fees are billed quarterly in arrears.
 Charles Schwab charges $20/trade for mutual funds, which RWM receives none of.
 The fees for the investment funds themselves are around 0.25% blended, which RWM receives none of, and are in addition to the advisory fee.

 The more assets in a retail investor’s advisory account, the more a retail investor will pay in fees.
 The firm may therefore have an incentive to encourage the retail investor to increase the assets in their account.
 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.
 See our Disclosure Brochure (ADV 2) Section 5 for more detailed information about our fees and compensation: https://adviserinfo.sec.gov/firm/summary/173262.